 - Unlock areas such as storage closets, fence gates, electric panels and crawl space hatches.

 - Remove pets from the property, or secure them so they are not free to roam.

 To help you get the most benefit from the inspection you should leave the kids at home — you won't be able to pay attention to them and the inspection at the same time.
 For the same reason, if you have family members or friends who would like to see the house you should arrange that for another time.

 What are the limitations to an inspection?

-Keep in mind that a home inspection is not technically exhaustive – we can’t see through walls.
-We're getting a snapshot of your house for a few hours and reporting on everything we find.
-But we can’t damage the property.
+Keep in mind that a home inspection is not technically exhaustive – I can’t see through walls.
+I'm getting a snapshot of your house for a few hours and reporting on everything I find.
+But I can’t damage the property.
 A home inspection is not an appraisal or a building code compliance inspection.
-We’re not testing for environmental hazards or contaminants, or insects and rodents.
+I'm not testing for environmental hazards or contaminants, or insects and rodents.